Charles A. & Marjorie Estella Allred Greenland

 In addition to farming, including a lot of labor sharing with neighbor farmers, Clarence worked at various other pursuits, including the sugar factory every year for more than thirty-five years, beginning at the Lehi factory and continuing at West Jordan.
 He was Water Master for Deer Creek water from the Murdock Canal and cleaned the canal every spring, along with the ditches for which he was Water Master: Harmon, Cedar Hollow, Gray and Progressive.
 He also worked at a foundry in Provo for a time.

-When Rachel died in July, 1945, Clarence moved his family to her home on the south half of the property (Number 3 - Highland map - interactive, large), with the assumption that he would buy the farm and stay there.
+When Rachel died in July, 1945, Clarence moved his family to her home on the south half of the property (Number 3 on the 1958 Highland map), with the assumption that he would buy the farm and stay there.
 It was not to be as his siblings sold it at a higher price than he could pay so he was forced to move.
-He used his inheritance to buy three plus acres from Elizabeth Day, whose husband, Louis had recently passed away, then, while building his home he lived in the Harmon home (Number 12 - Highland map - interactive, large) with the Wagstaff family who had just purchased it, then rented from his brother Nephi for a while (Number 2 - Highland map - interactive, large), finally moving into his new home (Number 11 - Highland map - interactive, large) in March, 1948.
+He used his inheritance to buy three plus acres from Elizabeth Day, whose husband, Louis had recently passed away, then, while building his home he lived in the Harmon home (Number 12 on the 1958 Highland map) with the Wagstaff family who had just purchased it, then rented from his brother Nephi for a while (Number 2 on the 1958 Highland map), finally moving into his new home (Number 11 on the 1958 Highland map) in March, 1948.

 Clarence lived only a short time after his release from the Ward Clerk position.
 He died June 4, 1957.
 Maud continued to live in their home until 1974 when she went to live with some of her children in turn and she passed away December 28, 1978, at the home of her son, Richard in American Fork.
 They are both buried in the Lehi City Cemetery, next to their two children and Maud's parents.